DariaUtkinaEj/amo-leads-getter/README.md

 5. Run command: docker-compose up --build -d
 6. Run the container in bash mode: docker exec -it php /bin/sh
 7. Inside this container now you can run all the commands as if you are on local environment:
-Run: Install composer dependencies: composer install
+Install composer dependencies: composer install
 8. Run: php artisan migrate
 9. Run this command: php artisan update:lead
 10. Run this command: pg_dump -U postgres -W postgres > /path/name.sql (or configure Adminer)